hyperfiddle/datomic-browser/README.md

 * **Not just Clojure:** call Java functions via classpath linking
 * **Not just "data":** navigate **actual Java objects** via method call navigation (!)

 **FAQ: What's the difference between an object navigator and a data browser?** Hyperfiddle is about objects, not data.
-Objects come with functions and methods, they aren't serializable, you navigate hyperlink graph structures rather than browse freeform nested structures, and you want to do this with the native object datatype, not derived record struct projections.
+Objects come with functions and methods, they aren't serializable, you navigate hyperlink graph structures rather than browse freeform nested structures, and you want to do this without impedance, using the actual native object datatype, not derived projections or data mappers.
 Objects are what the world is made of.
 And Hyperfiddle is how you reach them.

 ## a foundation for next-gen enterprise apps